exanauts/ExaPF.jl/docs/src/man/linearsolver.md

 that is tailored towards GPUs and is proven to work well with power flow problems.

+The block-Jacobi preconditioner used in ExaPF has been added to [`KrylovPreconditioners.jl`](https://github.com/JuliaSmoothOptimizers/KrylovPreconditioners.jl)

 The Jacobian is partitioned into a dense block diagonal structure using `Metis.jl`, where each block is inverted to build our preconditioner `P`.

 ![Dense block Jacobi preconditioner \label{fig:preconditioner}](../figures/gpublocks.png)